Henry County Board takes no action on cannabis ban

 Board member Dwayne Anderson noted college courses on cannabis and said it is being promoted to farmers as a way to diversify their operations.

-In other business, the board approved $12,700 for planning, design and bidding phases of a new 35-spot parking lot at the Henry County Jail.
-So many drainage issues have been encountered that the engineer advised using a private contractor experienced with such projects rather than the county highway department.
+In other business the board approved $12,700 for planning, design and bidding phases of a new 35-spot parking lot at the Henry County Jail.
+So many drainage issues have been encountered that the engineer advised using a private contractor experienced with such projects rather than the county highway department, it was reported.

-County administrator Erin Knackstedt said the county will hopefully receive a state grant to offset the parking lot engineering costs.
+County administrator Erin Knackstedt said the county hopefully would receive a state grant to offset the parking lot engineering costs.

 The board also voted 17-0 to approve a groundwater ordinance to ensure no water wells will be drilled in a half-acre plot north of Hooppole where a gas station once stood.

-A change in the judicial process and a small uptick in crime in the area are causing caseload problems for the public defender's office.
-Knackstedt will prepare several funding scenarios to present to the finance committee.
+A change in the judicial process and a small uptick in crime are causing caseload problems for the public defender's office.
+Knackstedt is to prepare several funding scenarios to present to the finance committee.

 Following a report on the continued success of Hillcrest Nursing Home in keeping outside agency shifts down — an incentive program resulted in 38 shifts being maintained in-house last month — board member Kathy Nelson noted the facility used to be called the poor farm.